We recreated the Unix Rosetta Stone

 The current state of 'How do I do X on another OS'

-A few weeks back, when working on CertSimple's SSL CSR creation for Windows, I wondered what the Windows equivalent of openssl req was.
-Most answer I found were based on clicking through screens in the IIS Admin console - since the whole point was to generate a command that could be pasted onto a Windows Server, the GUI answers weren't very useful.
+When working on SSL CSR creation for Windows, we wondered what the Windows equivalent of openssl req was.
+Most answers we found were based on clicking through screens in the IIS Admin console - since the whole point was to generate a command that could be pasted onto a Windows Server, the GUI answers weren't very useful.

 So I got to thinking about the Rosetta Stone.